ruc-practical-ai/data-loaders/README.md

 Manifest files ensure data downloads are repeatable.
 This repository contains several manifest files in the `nbia_manifest/` directory.

 The NBIA Data Retriever has both a command line and a graphical user interface.
-The tools in `pydatasets` abstract this away however, and users of these tools should not need to interact with the NBIA interface.
+The tools in `pydatapull` abstract this away however, and users of these tools should not need to interact with the NBIA interface.

 For those who do need to interact directly with the NBIA Data Retriever, more information can be found on its CLI [here](https://wiki.cancerimagingarchive.net/display/NBIA/NBIA+Data+Retriever+Command-Line+Interface+Guide).